 - LEDs typically don’t produce an above-average amount of stretching in my experience, but every model is a little different.
 The more red and less blue, the more likely you may deal with extra stretching.

 Light Distance – Keeping your lights the right distance away will ensure that your plants don’t have to stretch to get more light.
 Use the ‘hand test’ to make sure your lights are as close as they can be without harming your cannabis.

 Hand test: Place one of your hands right over your plant with your palms facing downward.
 If the heat from your CFL or HPS lights is uncomfortably hot or painful to your hand, move the lights away an inch and try again.
 This test does NOT work for LED lights as some models run extremely cool.

 Some General Rules About Light Distance:

 - CFL and fluorescent grow lights should be kept a few inches from your plants.

 - For MH/HPS lights it depends on the size of your light.

-- For LEDs it’s different for each model so you should always check with the manufacturer, but it’s generally recommended to keep most LEDs 12-18″ away, though some of the most powerful LED grow lights need to be kept even further away, and smaller ones can be kept closer..
+- For LEDs it’s different for each model so you should always check the manufacturer’s specifications, but it’s generally recommended to keep most LEDs 18-24″ away, though some of the most powerful LED grow lights need to be kept even further away, and smaller ones can be kept closer..